 - Primitive Camping Only ✔

 There is a ramp and courtesy pier for boat launching.
 A universally accessible pier is available a short distance from the parking area.
 Pit toilets are located in the parking area.

-For more information about the lake’s fisheries contact the Marion VDGIF office.
+For more information about the lake’s fisheries contact the Marion DWR office.

 For more information about U.S. Forest Service facilities at Keokee Lake contact the Clinch Ranger District at (276) 679-8370.